 - Punch down the dough in the bowl.
 Turn the dough out onto the lightly floured surface.

 - Divide the dough into 24 equal pieces.
 Form each piece into a ball.

-- Arrange 12 balls in each prepared pan, spacing apart.
+- Arrange the 12 balls in each prepared pan, spacing apart.

-- Melt remaining 3 tablespoons butter or margarine.
+- Melt the remaining 3 tablespoons butter or margarine.
 Brush rolls with the melted butter or margarine.

-- Brush the rolls again with melted butter or margarine.
-Bake rolls uncovered until golden brown, about 25 minutes.
+- Brush the rolls again with the melted butter or margarine.
+Bake the rolls uncovered until golden brown, about 25 minutes.

 - Transfer the pans to rack and brush rolls with remaining melted butter/margarine.

 NOTE: These rolls can be prepared 2 weeks ahead.
 Cool rolls completely in pans and cover with foil.
 Freeze.
-When thawed, reheat in covered pans for 20 minutes at 350.
+When thawed, reheat in covered pans for 20 minutes at 350 degrees.